I have been looking forward to these Corn Black Bean Burritos all day!

 1 can corn, drained

 Brown the meat in a large skillet over medium-high heat until no longer pink.
 Drain off excess fat and return to pan.
 Stir in taco seasoning and water.
-Cook over medium heat about 3-5 minutes.
-Add in the beans, corn and salsa.
-Cook for another 3-5 minutes over medium heat, or until most of the liquid is absorbed.
+Cook over medium heat for about 3-5 minutes.
+Add in the beans, corn, and salsa.
+Cook for 3-5 minutes over medium heat or until most liquid is absorbed.
 Cover and simmer over low heat for at least 15 minutes.
-This really allows the flavors to combine.
+This allows the flavors to combine.

 Corn and Black Bean Burritos:

 1 package Mexican rice (I used Rice Pilaf Knorr Sides- its all I had)

 4 flour tortillas– burrito size